projectacrn/acrn-hypervisor/doc/introduction/index.rst

 .. note::
    To avoid hardware resources conflict with ACRN hypervisor, UEFI services shall not use IOMMU.
-In addtion, currently we only support UEFI timer with HPET MSI.
+In addition, currently we only support UEFI timer with HPET MSI.

 Direct boot mode